ananthakrishnagopal/ananthakrishnagopal.github.io/about.md

 Hey there!

 ## Who am I?
-I am Ananthakrishna, a budding mathematician and quantum developer working at TCS Research as a part of the Quantum Optimization Group.
+I am Ananthakrishna Gopal, a budding mathematician and quantum developer working at TCS Research as a part of the Quantum Optimization Group.

 ## Interests